Example 1

 Most reply quality drops when freelancers concede or over-explain too early.

-In most cases, reducing scope is cleaner.
-It protects your pricing logic and prevents you from doing the same work for less money.
+In most cases, reducing scope is safer because it preserves your pricing logic and delivery quality.

 Paste the prospect's exact message, your quote, and the tone you want.
 Flowdockr will draft a reply that protects your rate without sounding defensive.